Iduapriem is a multiple open-pit operation located in western Ghana, near the town of Tarkwa.

 - Golden Shamrock was acquired by Ashanti Goldfields Company Limited in 1996.

-- In 2000, a portion of the non-operational Teberebie Goldfields Limited company (a subsidiary of Pioneer Goldfields Limited) was purchased, resulting in an increased Ore Reserve and LOM.
+- In 2000, a portion of the non-operational Teberebie Goldfields Limited company (a subsidiary of Pioneer Goldfields Limited) was purchased, resulting in an increased Mineral Reserve and LOM.

 - In 2002, Ashanti upgraded the plant capacity to 4Mtpa and, in 2004, AngloGold merged with Ashanti to become AngloGold Ashanti.